williamDalston/schrodingers-cat-website/content/articles/qc-primer-002.md

 Here's something that will mess with your head.

 In quantum mechanics, a particle can exist in multiple states *simultaneously*.
 It's spinning both up AND down.
 It's both here AND there.
-It's in a superposition—all possible states at once.
+It's in a superposition all possible states at once.

 But here's where it gets weird: the moment you *look* at it, the superposition collapses.
 The particle "chooses" a single state.
 It becomes real.